RuthKirby/convocloud/README.md

 # Compatability & Demo

 This first version currently runs in Google Chrome Desktop.
-An alpha demo visualising spoken language in English can be tried out [here](http://convocloud.dapper17.com).

 # Use Cases